openworm/c302/README.md

 This will install c302 as well as all dependencies, including [pyNeuroML](https://github.com/NeuroML/pyNeuroML) and [PyOpenWorm](https://github.com/openworm/PyOpenWorm).

+#### Quick test

+To ensure everything is set up correctly try:

-To regenerate a set of NeuroML & LEMS files for one instance of the model and execute it:
+1) Regenerate the NeuroML & LEMS files for one instance of the model:

+       python c302/c302_Pharyngeal.py B   # generate the pharyngeal subnetwork using parameter set C

-    python c302/c302_Full.py                        # To regenerate the NeuroML & LEMS files pynml examples/LEMS_c302_A_Full.xml             # Run a simulation with jNeuroML via pyNeuroML
+2) Run a simulation with pyNeuroML:

+       pynml examples/LEMS_c302_B_Pharyngeal.xml

 To test all of the working features of the framework run [test.sh](https://raw.githubusercontent.com/openworm/CElegansNeuroML/master/CElegans/pythonScripts/c302/test.sh):

-    ./test.sh
+     ./test.sh  # or ./test3.sh if you use Python 3

+### Usage Examples

+#### 1) Run standard examples with pyNeuroML

+There are a number of [example models](https://github.com/openworm/c302/tree/master/examples) included with the standard distribution.

 ### Command line interface